Opportunities for prospective students and postdoctoral researchers

 Funding for students and postdocs

-Graduate students and postdocs in our group are expected to apply for external fellowships and grants to help support their research.
-If you are interested in applying for a grant or graduate/postdoctoral fellowship to work with us, please contact us with your research ideas.
+Graduate students and postdoctoral researchers are strongly encouraged to apply for external fellowships and research grants to support their work.
+Prospective students or postdocs interested in applying for external funding to work with us are encouraged to contact us early to discuss research ideas.
 Below are some relevant funding opportunities to consider.